Trupti2022/Trupti/README.md

-Java Project using SpringBoot Framework
+Java Project using SpringBoot Framework.